Wickslynx/Wickslynx/README.md

 ⏳ Programming Experience: 3 years

-🧭 Current Availability: Not taking new projects, school keep me busy.
+🧭 Current Availability: Well, i can help with projects but will probably focus more one my own projects.

 <!--- Wickslynx/Wickslynx is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. --->